 Last but not least, you can’t talk about Louisiana without mentioning the food!
 Plus, residents love food related activities!

 Gumbo Lunch – Coordinate with Dining Services to serve a fun gumbo lunch for your residents to enjoy.
 If the Kitchen Staff is willing, set up a cooking demonstration in the Dining Room before lunch where the cooks can show residents how to make a proper

 Beignet Pastry Class – Dust off the aprons and teach residents how to make French beignets.
 Use an electric fryer for the class, or to keep things simple, make a beignet batter that can easily be placed in an electric donut maker.
-Residents can also complete these foam puzzles which include a donut and a bagel with strawberries, Louisianas state fruit.
+Residents can also use this cupcake maker to make delicious cupcakes topped with strawberries, Louisianas state fruit.

 Hot Sauce Tasting – Invite only your bravest residents to participate in a unique hot sauce tasting.
 Grab a few bottles of Louisiana-style hot sauces, like Louisiana Hot Sauce and Tabasco Red Pepper Sauce, and have residents sample the sauces with tortilla chips.